Themes

 normalize_choice(choice, ctx)[source]

-Mirrors click.Choice.normalize_choice() for colorize compatibility.
+Mirrors click.Choice.normalize_choice() for highlight compatibility.

 Return type: